-- Sit as external members of an ethics panel
+- Sitting as external members of an ethics panel

 - Developing appropriate protocols for internal ethics committees

 - Provide advice to the committee on ethical issues

 - Provide advice on appropriate procedures to enhance the commitment and effectiveness of the Code of Ethics and its dissemination

 - Provide advice regarding appropriate investigative services and conduct investigations where applicable

-- Review and provide advice on appropriate behavioural protocols to support the intent of the Code
+- Review and provide advice on appropriate initiatives to support the intent of the Code